replit/blog/posts/reasons-not-to-join-replit.md

 - Is debate on your list of favorite sports?
 - Is your idea usually the best one?
 - Do you like poking holes more than you like filling them?
-- Note: can incorporate some of the alt headline language here as questions

 ### 7. Seeking pain sounds awful